-From the company's perspective, account sharing allows a company to create and manage risk in an account that they own while sharing that account with an external client that they do not manage.
+From the company's perspective, sharing an account allows a company to create and manage risk in an account that they own while sharing that account with an external client that they do not manage.
 For example, an FCM can control and manage the risk settings for an omnibus account that is then shared with a buy-side firm.
 That buy-side firm can create sub-accounts beneath the FCM account which the buy-side then assigns to it's own traders.
 In this scenario, the FCM company administrator is only responsible for account creation and management, while the buy-side is responsible for creating and managing users and assigning accounts to those users.

 When sharing an account as a company administrator, consider the following: